Alexander H. Stephens: Early life

 Alexander Stephens was born on February 11, 1812.
 His parents were Andrew Baskins Stephens and Margaret Grier.
-The Stephenses lived on a farm in Taliaferro County, Georgia, near Crawfordville.
+The Stephenses lived on a farm in Taliaferro County, near Crawfordville.
 At the time of Alexander Stephens's birth, the farm was part of Wilkes County.
 Taliaferro County was created in 1825 from land in Greene, Hancock, Oglethorpe, Warren, and Wilkes counties.
-His father, a native of Pennsylvania, came to Georgia at 12 years of age, in 1795.
+His father, a native of Pennsylvania, came to Georgia at 12 years of age in 1795.
 According to the Biographical Sketch of Linton Stephens (Linton Stephens being Alexander Stephens's half-brother), Andrew B. Stephens was "endowed with uncommon intellectual faculties; he had sound practical judgment; he was a safe counselor, sagacious, self-reliant, candid and courageous."

 His mother, a Georgia native and sister of Grier's Almanac founder Robert Grier, died in 1812 at the age of 26; Alexander Stephens was only three months old.
 In the introduction to Recollections of Alexander H. Stephens, there is this about his mother and her family: "Margaret came of folk who had a liking for books, and a turn for law, war, and meteorology."
 The introduction continues: "In her son's character was a marked blending of parental traits.
 He [Alexander Stephens] was thrifty, generous, progressive; one of the best lawyers in the land; a reader and collector of books; a close observer of the weather, and father of the Weather Bureau of the United States."
 In 1814, Andrew B. Stephens married Matilda Lindsay, daughter of Revolutionary War Colonel John Lindsay.

-In May 1826, when Alexander Stephens was 14 years old, his father Andrew and stepmother Matilda died of pneumonia only days apart.
+In May 1826, when Alexander Stephens was age 14, his father, Andrew, and stepmother, Matilda, died of pneumonia only days apart.
 Their deaths caused him and several siblings to be scattered among relatives.
 He grew up poor and in difficult circumstances.
 Not long after the deaths of his father and his stepmother, Alexander Stephens was sent to live with his mother's other brother, General Aaron W. Grier, near Raytown (Taliaferro County), Georgia.
 General Grier had inherited his own father's library, said to be "the largest library in all that part of the country."
 Alexander Stephens, who read voraciously even as a youth, mentions the library in his "Recollections."

 Frail but precocious, the young Stephens acquired his continued education through the generosity of several benefactors.
 One of them was the Presbyterian minister Alexander Hamilton Webster, who presided over a school in Washington, Georgia.
 Out of respect for his mentor, Stephens adopted Webster's middle name, Hamilton, as his own.
-Stephens attended the Franklin College (later the University of Georgia) in Athens, Georgia, where he was roommates with Crawford W. Long and a member of the Phi Kappa Literary Society.
+Stephens attended Franklin College (later the University of Georgia) in Athens, Georgia, where he was a roommate of Crawford W. Long and a member of the Phi Kappa Literary Society.
 He raised funds for Phi Kappa Hall, located on the university campus.
 Stephens graduated at the top of his class in 1832.